-- Law of Ukraine On State Market Surveillance and Control of Non-food Products (in Ukrainian).
-Short review in English here.
-Although this law is unrelated to agricultural imports, its Ending Remarks removed the qualitative control from agricultural products leaving only safety requirements.
-This compliance regime is in place since August 1, 2011. - Presidential Decree 465 Provision on State Inspection on Consumer Rights Protection (in Ukrainian).
-This Decree established Inspection, but it was not fully functional by the time when this report was drafted. - Law of Ukraine On Technical Regulations, Standards and Compliance Verification Procedures (in Ukrainian) - Law of Ukraine On Standardization (in Ukrainian) - Law of Ukraine On Conformity Certification (in Ukrainian)
+- Law of Ukraine On State Market Surveillance and Control of Non-food Products Although this law is unrelated to agricultural imports, its Ending Remarks removed the qualitative control from agricultural products leaving only safety requirements.
+This compliance regime is in place since August 1, 2011. - Presidential Decree 465 Provision on State Inspection on Consumer Rights Protection (in Ukrainian). - Law of Ukraine On Technical Regulations, Standards and Compliance Verification Procedures (in Ukrainian) - Law of Ukraine On Standardization (in Ukrainian)

+• Law of Ukraine On Conformity Certification (in Ukrainian)